great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_hosted_environments.rst

 - Stores to save Expectations and validation results
 - Data Docs hosting

+The following guide gives an overview of creating an in-code Data Context including defaults to help you more quickly set one up for common configurations:

+- :ref:`how_to_instantiate_a_data_context_without_a_yml_file`

 The following guides will contain examples for each environment we have tested out:

 - :ref:`how_to_instantiate_a_data_context_on_an_emr_spark_cluster`
 - :ref:`how_to_instantiate_a_data_context_on_a_databricks_spark_cluster`
 - :ref:`deployment_google_cloud_composer`
+- :ref:`deployment_astronomer`

 Step 2: Create Expectation Suites and add Expectations